What Happens to a Predeceased Beneficiary's Share of an Estate?

-The will or trust might say, "I give 20 percent of my estate to Bob if he survives me."
-If Bob doesn't survive the testator or trustmaker, then Bob's share of the estate will "lapse," as they say in legalese.
-In other words, Bob's 20 percent share simply won't be created because he is no longer living to accept it.
+The will might say, "I give 20 percent of my estate to Bob if he survives me."
+If Bob doesn't survive the testator, Bob's share of the estate will "lapse."
+In other words, Bob's 20 percent share simply ceases to exist because he's no longer living to accept it.

 State Intestacy Laws

-What if the will or trust states, "I give 100 percent of my estate to Bob," and that's it.
+What if the will states, "I give 100 percent of my estate to Bob," and that's it.
 Nothing else is written.
-There are no other beneficiaries.
+There are no other beneficiaries and Bob is deceased.
 Now what happens to Bob's share?

-But there's no guesswork involved for the judge because each state has a prescribed list in its statutes as to who inherits when this happens.
-This is called "intestate succession."
+Each state has a prescribed list in its statutes as to who inherits when this happens.
+It's called "intestate succession".

 The Bottom Line

 Estate planning attorneys usually recommend that you update your will or living trust after life-changing events such as the death of a named beneficiary.
 It will save your estate time and money in the long run and your true wishes will be clear and unambiguous.